dougeby/IntuneDocs/intune/early-edition.md

 Intune admins will be able to set an application launch requirement to enforce a passcode instead of a numeric MAM PIN.
 If configured, the user will be required to set and use a passcode when prompted before getting access to MAM-enlightened applications.
 A passcode is defined as a numeric PIN with at least one special character or upper/lowercase alphabet.
 Intune supports passcode in a similar way to the existing numeric PIN... being able to set a minimum length, allowing repeat characters and sequences through the admin console.
 This feature requires the latest version of Company Portal on Android.
 This feature is already available for iOS.

+###  Block camera and screen captures on Android for Work <!-- 1098977 eeready-->
+Two new properties will be available to block when you configure device restrictions for Android devices:
+- Camera: Blocks access to all cameras on the device
+- Screen capture: Blocks the screen capture, and also prevents the content from being shown on display devices that don't have a secure video output

+Applies to Android for Work.

 ### Line-of-business (LOB) app support for macOS <!-- 1473977 -->
 Microsoft Intune will provide the capability to install macOS LOB apps from the Azure portal.
 You will be able to add a macOS LOB app to Intune after it has been pre-processed by the tool available in GitHub.
 In the Azure portal, choose **Mobile apps** from the **Intune** blade.
 On the **Mobile apps** blade, choose **Apps** > **Add**.
 On the **Add App** blade, select **Line-of-business app**.